Fati-810/QR-Generator/README.md

 A **simple** and **fast** QR Code Generator **web app** that allows users to generate QR codes for any URL input.
 Designed for **quick sharing** and **link embedding** with a **lightweight**, **responsive** interface.

 ## Features:
-🔳 Instant QR Code Generation from any valid URL
+🔳 Instant QR Code Generation from any valid URL.

-💾 Downloadable PNG Image of the QR code
+💾 Downloadable PNG Image of the QR code.

-🖼️ QR Code Displayed as Image in-browser
+🖼️ QR Code Displayed as Image in-browser.

-🚀 Fast, Minimalist UI using Express.js and Node.js
+🚀 Fast, Minimalist UI using Express.js and Node.js.

 ## Technical Overview: (Behind the Scenes)
 **Frontend:**